chirag1507/digital-kudos-wall-frontend/docs/architecture/SOP-Frontend-Clean-Architecture.md

   };
   ```

-### Layer 4: Frameworks & Drivers (React Components & Services)
+### Layer 4: Frameworks & Drivers (React Components & HTTP Client)

-- **Standard:** This is the outermost layer, composed of the implementation details.
+- **Standard:** The outermost layer, composed of implementation details and framework-specific code.
 - **Content:**
   - **React Components:** "Dumb" components that only render UI based on props.
-They delegate all logic and event handling to the hooks provided to them.
+They delegate all logic and event handling to the custom hooks provided to them.
-  - **Services:** Concrete implementations of the interfaces required by the Application Layer (e.g., `IAuthService`).
-Their job is to "adapt" the specific technology (e.g., `fetch` for a REST API, or a GraphQL client) to the needs of the application.
+  - **HTTP Client:** A generic, reusable client for making network requests (e.g., a wrapper around `fetch`).
+It has no knowledge of the application's business rules.
 - **Location:**
+  - Page Components: `src/features/{feature-name}/routes/`
-  - Components: `src/features/{feature-name}/components/` and `src/features/{feature-name}/routes/`
+  - Dumb Components: `src/features/{feature-name}/components/`
-  - Services: `src/features/{feature-name}/services/`
+  - Generic Services: `src/services/` (e.g., `FetchHttpClient.ts`)
-  - Interfaces: `src/features/{feature-name}/interfaces/` (e.g., `IAuthService.ts`)
+  - Generic Interfaces: `src/shared/interfaces/`

 ## 4. Directory Structure (Non-Negotiable)